polyformproject/commercial.polyformproject.org/terms.md

 - the customer runs the software using hardware or software different from that required, according to the documentation

-- the customer combines the software with other software or hardware in ways not described in the documentation, and a problem results from the combination
+- the customer combines the software with other software or hardware in ways not described in the documentation

 ## Malware

-The vendor guarantees that the software will be kept free of malicious code, such as computer worms and viruses.
+The vendor guarantees that the software it delivers will be free of malicious code, such as computer worms and viruses.

 ## Limiting Code

-The developer guarantees that the software will be kept free of code that automatically limits or disables software functionality, other than:
+The developer guarantees that the software it delivers will be free of code that automatically limits or disables software functionality, other than:

 - code that limits or disables functionality on failure to validate license keys